zombocom/rundoc/test/fixtures/rails_7/rundoc.md

 This Procfile declares a single process type, `web`, and the command needed to run it.
 The name `web` is important here.
 It declares that this process type is attached to Heroku's [HTTP routing](http-routing) stack and receives web traffic when deployed.

 By default, a Rails app’s web process runs `rails server`, which uses Puma in Rails 7.
-When you deploy a Rails 7 application without a Procfile, this command executes.
-However, we recommend explicitly declaring how to boot your server process via a Procfile.
+When you deploy a Rails 7 application without a `Procfile`, this command executes.
+However, we recommend explicitly declaring how to boot your server process via a `Procfile`.
 For example:

 ```
-:::>> file.write Procfile
+:::-> file.write Procfile
 web: bundle exec puma -C config/puma.rb
 ```